 - Frequently asked questions about Google cache

-Should you clear cache
+Should you clear cache on Mac?

-Cache files are used to store rarely modified resources from sites and thus reduce the traffic and make the loading of web pages faster.
+CCache files are used to store rarely modified resources from sites and thus reduce the traffic and make the loading of web pages faster.
 Browser caches are temporary files on your computer (images, flash elements, sounds and so on) featured on the web page and can be located on your hard drive.

 How to manually delete Google Chrome cache using the browser: